innolitics/rdm/rdm/base/software_plan.md

 When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description`.
 All development work should occur in Git branches{% if system.auditor_notes %} [5.1.1.d]{% endif %}.

 The `master` branch of the git repository should contain the most up-to-date tested version of the software system.
-When work on the branch is nearing completion, a GitHub pull request should be created for this branch.
-The project lead shall review and verify the changes in the branch, suggesting changes if necessary {% if system.auditor_notes %}[5.5.1]{% endif %}.
+When work on a change branch is nearing completion, a GitHub pull request should be created for this branch.
+The project lead shall review and verify the changes in the change branch, suggesting changes if necessary {% if system.auditor_notes %}[5.5.1]{% endif %}.
+Once these changes have been made re-verified, the developer should merge the change branch into the master branch.

-Git commits should be split into logical chunks, and Git commit messages should:
+Code changes should be split into logically separated commits, and commit messages should:

 - explain why the current changes are being made, especially when it is not obvious
 - reference the change request it was made in (the `rdm hooks` command can streamline this).